-There are significant schools of medicine outside the United States, including the Chinese school, Ayurvedic School and even Tibetan schools of medicine.
-These schools of medicine will often suggest use of complementary therapy methods as part of their treatment.
-If you seek help from practitioners of these other schools of medicine, be sure you fully review their suggestions for treatment with your traditional doctors before engaging in these different treatment methodologies.
+Significant schools of medicine exist outside of the US, including the Chinese school, Ayurvedic School and even Tibetan schools of medicine.
+These schools of medicine often will suggest use of complementary therapy methods as part of their treatment.
+If you seek help from practitioners of these other schools of medicine, be sure you fully review their suggestions for treatment with your traditional doctors before engaging in these different treatment methods.
 Additional therapies that may assist you in managing pain and nausea are listed in this guidebook's discussion of pain management and nutritional issues.